sriharsha102/Grocery-Store-GCP/README.md

 ```bash
 curl http://127.0.0.1:8000/token/quickbooks/authorize | ConvertFrom-Json | Select-Object -ExpandProperty authorize_url
 ```
-copy paste the give url into browser (url should look something like this - https://appcenter.intuit.com/connect/oauth2?...) when you copy paste it into browser make sure to remove "api/" from the url you will get the "Quickbook connected" message in the browser, now rerun step 6.
+copy paste the given url into browser (url should look something like this - https://appcenter.intuit.com/connect/oauth2?...) when you copy paste it into browser make sure to remove "api/" from the url if present. you will get the "Quickbook connected" message in the browser, now rerun step 6.
 ---